Chaitin's constant

 Each halting probability is a normal and transcendental real number that is not computable, which means that there is no algorithm to compute its digits.
 Each halting probability is Martin-Löf random, meaning there is not even any algorithm which can reliably guess its digits.

 Background

 The definition of a halting probability relies on the existence of a prefix-free universal computable function.
-Such a function, intuitively, represents a programming language with the property that no valid program can be obtained as a proper extension of another valid program.
+Such a function, intuitively, represents a program in a programming language with the property that no valid program can be obtained as a proper extension of another valid program.